WHO WE HELP: BOYS PROGRAM

 At New Focus Academy, we assist students with a variety of cognitive, social, and emotional struggles affecting their ability to manage their interpersonal and daily life.
 We know a student is more than a diagnosis, but here are some labels typically associated with our students:

-• Autism Spectrum Disorders (High to Moderate functioning)
+• Autism Spectrum Disorders (Levels 1 and 2)

 • Attention Disorders (ADHD, ADD, etc.)